dortania/OpenCore-Install-Guide/config.plist/global.md

 NVRAM is flash storage on your motherboard, which is used to store boot order and what devices there are too boot. macOS makes extensive use of NVRAM to store boot-args, display scaling in FileVault, background color, etc.

-::: details More info - Non-Native NVRAM
+::: details Extra Options

+* **WriteFlash**: YES
+  * Enables writing to flash memory for all added variables.

+**Settings for Non-Native NVRAM**

+Some systems may not have native NVRAM support, instead requiring values to be stored in a plist.
+This is not needed on most systems.

 * **LegacyEnable**: NO
-  * Allows for NVRAM to be stored on nvram.plist, needed for systems without native NVRAM
+  * Allows for NVRAM to be stored on nvram.plist

 * **LegacyOverwrite**: NO
-  * Permits overwriting firmware variables from nvram.plist, only needed for systems without native NVRAM
+  * Permits overwriting firmware variables from nvram.plist

 * **LegacySchema**
   * Used for assigning NVRAM variables, used with LegacyEnable set to YES

-* **WriteFlash**: YES
-  * Enables writing to flash memory for all added variables.

 :::

 ### Add
 ::: tip 4D1EDE05-38C7-4A6A-9CC6-4BCCA8B38C14

-Used for OpenCore's UI scaling, default will work for us.
+Used for OpenCore's UI scaling, though the default is fine.
 See in-depth section for more info

 :::